Ending bear baiting

 - Exposing cruelty, by monitoring, uncovering and tacking the exploitation of bears, including bear dancing and begging, which may be increasing as bear baiting declines.

-With your support, donation and voice, we can stop bears being subjected to a lifetime of pain and distress in Pakistan
+With your support, we can stop bears being subjected to a lifetime of pain and distress in Pakistan

 Bear-baiting progress: in numbers